outline/rich-markdown-editor/README.md

 The editor is WYSIWYG and includes many formatting tools whilst retaining the ability to write markdown shortcuts inline and output Markdown.

+> Note: This project is not attempting to be an all-purpose editor.
+If you wish to heavily customize the design, layout, or toolbars please fork the project.

 ## Usage